ngdeconf/ng-de.org/cfp/index.md

   </div>
 </div>

-- The talk should fit into 30 minutes.
+- The talk shouldn’t be longer than 30 minutes.
-- We do no Q&A. But if you want to have one it should not exceed your 30 minutes.
+- We do no Q&A. But if you want to have one, it should not exceed your 30 minutes.
-- The talk must be in English
+- The talk must be in English.
-- We run a single track for both days
+- We run a single track for both days.
-- You have to agree with our [Code of Conduct](/code-of-conduct) and [Privacy Policy](/data-privacy)
+- You have to agree with our [Code of Conduct](/code-of-conduct) and [Privacy Policy](/data-privacy).
-- Deadline will be {{ page.cfp_end }}
+- The deadline for submission is the {{ page.cfp_end }}.

 ### Topics we are looking for